 WordPress 5.5, codenamed “Eckstine” is now available to download and update directly from your dashboard.

-With the support of community translators, WordPress 5.5 is already available in more than 46 languages at the time of the release.
+With the support of community translators, WordPress 5.5 is already available in more than 46 languages at the time of its release.

 Table of Contents